Business Risks

 (3) Price competition

 The markets where the AMADA Group is developing its business are subject to intense price competition.
-Although the Group strives to maintain proper sales prices by introducing new products, focusing resources on its solution proposal-type engineering business and other efforts, there is a possibility fluctuations in sales prices as a result of increasingly aggressive or prolonged price competition could affect the Group's operating results.
+Although the Group strives to maintain proper sales prices by introducing new products, focusing resources on its solution proposal-type engineering business and other efforts, there is a possibility that fluctuations in sales prices as a result of increasingly aggressive or prolonged price competition could affect the Group’s operating results.

 (4) Fluctuation of exchange rates